-Want to watch 'Lily Dale' on your TV or mobile device at home?
-Discovering a streaming service to buy, rent, download, or watch the Peter Masterson-directed movie via subscription can be confusing, so we here at Moviefone want to help you out.
+Need to watch 'Lily Dale' in the comfort of your own home?
+Finding a streaming service to buy, rent, download, or watch the Peter Masterson-directed movie via subscription can be a huge pain, so we here at Moviefone want to do the work for you.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Lily Dale' on each platform when they are available.
-Now, before we get into all the details of how you can watch 'Lily Dale' right now, here are some details about the Hallmark Entertainment, Showtime Networks drama flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Lily Dale' on each platform when they are available.
+Now, before we get into the nitty-gritty of how you can watch 'Lily Dale' right now, here are some specifics about the Hallmark Entertainment, Showtime Networks drama flick.

 'Lily Dale' Release Dates